pyinstaller/pyinstaller/doc/source/Manual.rst

 Then on any virtual machine you can run |PyInstaller| thus::

     cd ~/Dropbox/project_folder/src # Linux, Mac -- Windows similar
-    pyinstaller --workpath=path-to-local-temp-folder  \
+    rm *.pyc # get rid of modules compiled by another Python pyinstaller --workpath=path-to-local-temp-folder  \
                 --distpath=path-to-local-dist-folder  \
                 ...other options as required...       \
                 ./myscript.py

+|PyInstaller| reads scripts from the common Dropbox folder,
-Your bundled app is in *path-to-local-dist-folder* on the virtual machine's local disk.
+but writes its work files and the bundled app in folders that are local to the virtual machine.
-After testing it, you can compress the app to a zip file and copy it to the ``Public`` folder of your Dropbox.
+You can use the ``Public`` folder of your Dropbox as a distribution point for your app.
 Your users can download it from there.
-(Pro tip: Do not shut down the virtual machine until Dropbox has completely uploaded the .zip to the cloud.)
+(Pro tip: Do not shut down the virtual machine until Dropbox has completely uploaded the app to the cloud.)

+If you share the same home directory on multiple platforms, for example Linux and OS X, you will need to set the PYINSTALLER_CONFIG_DIR environment variable to different values on each platform otherwise PyInstaller may cache files for one platform and use them on the other platform, as by default it uses a subdirectory of your home directory as its cache location.

-It is claimed to be possible to cross-develop for Windows under Linux using the free Wine_ environment.
+It is said to be possible to cross-develop for Windows under Linux using the free Wine_ environment.
 Further details are needed, see `How to Contribute`_.